David Attenborough is to tell the bittersweet story of the Victorian elephant that inspired the movie Dumbo.

 The BBC also announced that it is making a three-part programme called Big Cats which promises to be “the ultimate, definitive celebration of the entire cat family, from the captivating big cats to the secret and surprising small cats”.

-Another three-parter, First Year on Earth, follows six, very different, wild animal babies across their first twelve months: a leopard cub, a baby mountain gorilla, an infant African elephant, a baby toque macaque, a black bear cub and a sea otter pup.
+Another three-parter, First Year on Earth, follows six, very different, wild animal babies across their first 12 months: a leopard cub, a baby mountain gorilla, an infant African elephant, a baby toque macaque, a black bear cub and a sea otter pup.

 Working alongside long term scientific studies, the BBC’s cameras will gain remarkable access to the infants’ world and follow them across the year.